jckarter/clay/doc/language-reference.md

         bar(2+2);
     }

-If a function needs to carry the `rvalue`-ness of an argument through to other functions, it may qualify that argument with the `forward` keyword.
+If a function needs to carry the `ref`- or `rvalue`-ness of an arbitrary argument through to other functions, it may qualify that argument with the `forward` keyword.

     // Example
     foo(rvalue x:Int) {}